Nine questions you haven't dared to ask about the World Rally Championship in Umeå.

 Photo: Philip Avesand

-Few are unaware that there will be a rally in and around Umeå on the third weekend of February.
+Few people have missed the fact that rally racing will take place in and around Umeå on the third weekend of February.
 But how does it actually work?
-Visit Umeå has asked the questions that no one has dared to, but everyone should – all to help us understand Rally Sweden 2024.
-Sandra Nyström, project coordinator at Rally Sweden, has the answers:
+We asked the questions no one has dared to ask, but that everyone should, so that we can better understand Rally Sweden.

 1) Is Rally Sweden really as "big" as many claim?